10 Marvelous Moon Crafts and Activities For Kids

 Best Montessori moon phase activity for kids

-Montessori 3-part cards are wonderful for encouraging careful observation through matching photos and labels.
+Montessori 3-part cards encourage careful observation through matching photos and labels.

 Our printable Montessori moon phase cards feature stunning NASA photos.
-Choose English, Chinese, and/or Korean language options.
+Choose English, Chinese, or Korean language options.

 Download Montessori 3-part moon cards here.

-Yummiest moon craft / activity for kids: Oreo moon phase snack
+Yummiest moon craft/activity for kids: Oreo cookie moon phases

 Supplies: 8 Oreo cookies, a butter knife for scraping the frosting, and a plate.
 Use the Montessori moon cards as a reference for learning moon phase names and matching shapes.